Frequently Asked Questions

 I am a hands-on learner – how will I do in massage school?

-The majority of massage students prefers hands-on-learning over lectures and bookwork.
-Body Wisdom School caters to all learning styles, however, due to the nature of our hands-on profession, we have crafted our curricula to teach everything possible in a practical, engaging and hands-on fashion.
+The majority of massage students prefer hands-on-learning and bodywork over lectures.
+Body Wisdom School caters to all learning styles, however, due to the nature of our hands-on profession, we have crafted our curricula to teach everything possible in a practical, engaging, and hands-on fashion.
 Using the immersion method of teaching and focusing on one subject at a time allows us to teach content simultaneously on multiple levels.
-For the most part you won’t even know that you are in school, because you will be absorbed in experiential learning, from hands-on demos to hands-on trades with class-mates, lab time and other interactive settings.
+For the most part, you won’t even know that you are in school because you will be absorbed in experiential learning from hands-on demos to hands-on trades with class-mates, lab time, and other interactive settings.

 What type of homework do I have to expect?

-Your most important homework is to practice your hands-on skills as you learn them, which will match your natural excitement as you go along.
-In preparation for your national exam you will also review the materials taught in class.
-You will also have study aids for your science subjects, after the material has been presented to you in class with multiple interactive and hands-on teaching methods.
+Your most important homework is to practice your hands-on skills as you learn them which will match your natural excitement as you go along.
+In preparation for your national exam, you will also review the materials taught in class.
+Furthermore you will have study aids for your science subjects after the material has been presented to you in class through multiple interactive and hands-on teaching methods.
 You fare best if you study regularly a little bit throughout your time in school.

 Can I choose electives from more than one Career Track?

 Yes, Body Wisdom is all about choice!
 Most students choose electives from one main Career Track and then one or the other course that also interests them.
 This allows you to respond to the needs of more than one segment of the population and gives you wider appeal in your own private practice or to prospective employers.